Raphtory/raphtory.github.io/_posts/2022-08-03-A-Series-of-Unfortunate-Directors.md

 <img src="https://i.imgur.com/HHGrrHj.jpg" alt="Formation House Structure" width="800" height="600" />

-###Histogram plots for "Nominee Secretary Ltd", these plots shows the duration of time that the companies were active before they were dissolved.
+### Histogram plots for "Nominee Secretary Ltd", these plots shows the duration of time that the companies were active before they were dissolved.

 <em>Companies lasting up to 11 years.</em>
 ![]({{ site.baseurl }}/images/companieshouse/harley-street-11-years.png)
 <em>Companies lasting up to 3 years.</em>
 ![]({{ site.baseurl }}/images/companieshouse/harley-street-3-years.png)
-<em>Companies lasting up a year.</em>
+<em>Companies lasting up to one year.</em>
 ![]({{ site.baseurl }}/images/companieshouse/harley-street-1-year.png)

 As shown in the graph above, most companies owned by Nominees Secretary Ltd did not last long before they were dissolved.